-K2 (3) - Land at the corner of Llewellin Road and Garden Close (4 dwellings) 0.04ha
+K1 (3) - Land at the corner of Llewellin Road and Garden Close (4 dwellings) 0.04ha

-9.4.10 The site is flat and available and is well placed for existing amenities.
+9.4.9 The site is flat and available and is well placed for existing amenities.
 It would need to be sensitively developed in keeping with neighbouring properties and the nearby open space.
 There is a large tree on site which will need to be either removed or safeguarded.
 There is also a telephone pole in the centre of the site.
 Garages located on the site are likely to require demolition but can be replaced within any new development (e.g.) flats or maisonettes).
 Stonewater Housing Association own the site and it is understood that they are willing to sell it.

-K3 (5) - Site off Victoria Road (10 dwellings) 0.2ha
+K2 (5) - Site off Victoria Road (10 dwellings) 0.2ha

-- 9.4.11 This site lies off Victoria Road and is made up of existing buildings and hard standing.
-The site is surrounded by residential properties to the south. - 9.4.12 Full planning permission was granted in 2010 for 10 residential units (N102016/F), which included conversion of one of the existing workshops into 3 dwellings with the remaining 7 dwellings being new builds.
+- 9.4.10 This site lies off Victoria Road and is made up of existing buildings and hard standing.
+The site is surrounded by residential properties to the south. - 9.4.11 Full planning permission was granted in 2010 for 10 residential units (N102016/F), which included conversion of one of the existing workshops into 3 dwellings with the remaining 7 dwellings being new builds.
 Of these new builds the 3 terraced houses were to be affordable.
-This permission has expired. - 9.4.13 The site is available and well placed in terms of existing amenities.
+This permission has expired. - 9.4.12 The site is available and well placed in terms of existing amenities.
 It will need to be sensitively developed to ensure that it is in keeping with neighbouring properties.
 There are no significant constraints identified at this stage, although it is located close to Flood Zone 2.
-The site is available. - 9.4.14 The site is located on an area of land which was historically used as a Gas Works (a potentially contaminative use); consideration will need to be given to this prior to any development.
+The site is available.

+9.4.13 The site is located on an area of land which was historically used as a Gas Works (a potentially contaminative use); consideration will need to be given to this prior to any development.

-K4 (8) - Old Wesleyan Chapel, Crabtree Lane (10 dwellings) 0.17ha
+K3 (8) - Old Wesleyan Chapel, Crabtree Lane (10 dwellings) 0.17ha

-- 9.4.15 The site is made up of open land and the grade 2 listed Old Wesleyan Chapel (dis.). - 9.4.16 The site is well placed for existing amenities.
+- 9.4.14 The site is well placed for existing amenities.
 It is a brownfield site in the existing built up area of Kington.
 The site is in a Conservation Area so will need to be sensitively developed.
 The site contains a Listed Building (the Chapel) which would need to be sensitively managed as part of any development on the site.
 Planning permission for 4 dwellings on the site has expired (N102548/F).
-The site is considered to have the capacity to deliver 10 dwellings including 4 new houses in the curtilage with the Chapel being converted into flats. - 9.4.17 Delivering a sensitive scheme on this site whilst seeking to retain a Listed Building has inhibited development up to present.
+The site is considered to have the capacity to deliver 10 dwellings including 4 new houses in the curtilage with the Chapel being converted into flats. - 9.4.15 Delivering a sensitive scheme on this site whilst seeking to retain a Listed Building has inhibited development up to present.
 Proposals for listed building consent to demolish will therefore be considered sympathetically if this is linked to a detailed master plan that maintains the iconic status of the site and reflects the massing of the existing building and the re-use of the stone.

-K5 (9) - Field adjacent to Mill Street (15 dwellings) 0.33ha
+K4 (9) - Field adjacent to Mill Street (15 dwellings) 0.33ha